Apple Stack Cake (one 8", 6 layer cake or one 10", 4 layer cake)

 Apple stack cake gained popularity in Appalachia well over a hundred years ago because it offered people in isolated communities a way to enjoy a fruit laden dessert well into winter.
 By using apple butter rather than spendy buttercream, it didn’t cost much to put together either.

-If you’ve never had or heard of this Appalachian classic, you can read more about it on Gilt Taste.
-It has a wonderful gingery apple flavor and doesn’t require any expertise to make.
-For all its towering layers, it embodies the word rustic.
+For all its towering layers, Apple Stack Cake embodies the word rustic.
 So don’t worry if it leans, if patches of cake show through the apple butter, or if crumbs wind up where you normally wouldn’t want ‘em.
 It doesn’t have defects, it has character.

-Most recipes for apple stack cake require aging the cake for a day or two, a bit like fruit cake, to let the flavors meld and give the lean cake layers a chance to soak up the apple butter.
+Most recipes require aging the cake a day or two, a bit like fruit cake, to let the flavors meld and give the lean cake layers a chance to soak up the apple butter.
 But as I researched the cake, I found the oldest recipes called for serving it immediately, warm if possible.
 So if you’ve made stack cake before, throw what you know out the window.
-This cake does not want to wait.
-Eat the day you make it.
-A slice the next day has its merits, but slowly turns to mush with each passing day.
+This cake does not want to wait, so dig in.

 Apple Stack Cake